Rahel12342/featureide.github.io/index.md

 * <a href="https://github.com/ckaestne/LEADT">LEADT</a>: Supports developers in locating features in Java code in order to turn them into a software product line
 * <a href="https://www.tu-braunschweig.de/isf/research/vampire/index.html">VAmPiRE</a>: Variant-Preserving Refactoring for Feature-Oriented Software Product Lines
 * <a href="https://github.com/tthuem/VariantSync">VariantSync</a>: Synchronization support for clone-and-own based on domain knownledge specified with FeatureIDE
+* <a href="https://github.com/nils-christian/feature-gen">feature-gen</a>: Takes a FeatureIDE feature model as input and generates Java classes with annotated features
 * Is your tool missing?
 Please <a href="mailto:jens.meinicke@ovgu.de,t.thuem@tu-braunschweig.de">let us know</a>.

 <h2><a name="publications"></a>Publications</h2>